lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 The answer to both questions is "obviously, yes!" and the constraint drove my research from a solution.

-I think that what we need it not one tool, but two, very much complementary:
+I think that what we need is not one tool, but two, very much complementary:

 1. a framework to structure bean mapping code and handle the wiring with the rest of the application and with other pieces of bean mapping code
     + lets call it a Bean Mapping Wiring Framework